bitrix24/b24restdocs/api-reference/catalog/documentcontractor/catalog-documentcontractor-list.md

 {% note alert "TO-DO _not exported to prod_" %}

-- the requiredness of parameters is not specified
+- the required parameters are not specified
-- no response in case of an error
+- there is no response in case of an error
 - no examples in other languages

 {% endnote %}